Commitment on Volunteer Crowdsourcing Platforms: Implications for Growth and Engagement: Conclusion

 The literature on designing two-sided matching markets is rich and varied, and there have been a multitude of papers studying how to optimize centralized matching as well as how to design levers such as pricing, search, and information.
 To our knowledge, our work is one of the first to suggest that the level of \emph{commitment} to a match is also a design lever that can be influenced by the platform.
-Such a lever is potentially useful for a wide range of settings where matchings are repeated over time.
-For example, commitment through ``adoption'' is used by other volunteer matching platforms including VolunteerSpot and Food Rescue Hero, as well as donation platforms like Compassion International and World Vision.
-A number of crowdsourcing platforms such as StackOverflow and Quora implement ``badges'' to incentivize increased commitment by a smaller group of ``supercontributers.''
-More broadly, in managing gig economy workers, a platform may consider creating a blended workforce where some workers lock in their shifts, or may allow customers to repeatedly match with their favorite service provider in an effort to increase customer goodwill.
-In all of these settings, increasing commitment for some users may reduce the options available for other users, which can have mixed effects on overall engagement and platform growth.
-Our work provides a framework for platforms to evaluate and manage these trade-offs when designing levers for commitment.
+Such a lever is potentially valuable in a wide range of settings where matchings are repeated over time, and it is particularly useful for nonprofit organizations which often cannot rely on monetary levers to promote platform growth. {Volunteer-based organizations such as FRUS and Food Rescue Hero tend to assume that more commitment will amplify the growth of their platform.
+However, increasing commitment for some users may reduce the engagement of other users, which can have mixed effects on overall engagement and platform growth.}

+{Given the compounding importance of platform growth, it is vital that organizations (especially nonprofit organizations) carefully consider the double-edged impacts that commitment can have on growth and engagement.
+Our work sheds light on this trade-off, and we provide a simple framework for assessing whether commitment will be helpful or potentially harmful.}

 \ACKNOWLEDGMENT{The authors gratefully acknowledge the Simons Institute for the Theory of Computing, as this work was done in part while attending the program on Online and Matching-Based Market Design.}